Azure/azure-iot-sdk-csharp/iothub/device/devdoc/API Design.md

 /// </summary>
 /// <param name="propertyCollection">Reported properties to push.</param>
 /// <param name="cancellationToken">A cancellation token to cancel the operation.</param>
+/// <returns>The response containing the operation request Id and updated version no.</returns>
-public Task UpdateClientPropertiesAsync(ClientPropertyCollection propertyCollection, CancellationToken cancellationToken = default);
+public Task<ClientPropertiesUpdateResponse> UpdateClientPropertiesAsync(ClientPropertyCollection propertyCollection, CancellationToken cancellationToken = default);

 /// <summary>
 /// Sets the global listener for Writable properties